pnnl/ExaGO/docs/web/sopflow.md

-## Stochastic optimal power flow (SOPFLOW) -- IN DEVELOPMENT
+## Stochastic security-constrained multi-period optimal power flow (SOPFLOW)
-SOPFLOW solves a stochastic optimal power flow problem.
+SOPFLOW solves a stochastic security-constrained multi-period optimal power flow problem.
 The problem is set up as a two-stage optimization problem where the first-stage (base-case) represents the normal operation of the grid (or the most likely forecast) and the second-stage comprises of $N_s$ scenarios of forecast deviation.
 Compactly, the problem can be set up in the following form:

 ```math
 \begin{aligned}